privacy-tech-lab/gpc-web-crawler/README.md

 1. Some sites do not allow scripts, which may disrupt the crawling process.
 2. Some sites have an automatic text box that can prevent the keyboard shortcut from being triggered.
+3. At rare times, crawler findings may differ from manual analyses.

 ## 2. Development